 Are there other places I can get FREE food on campus?

 - Yes, every Monday at 1:30 pm students, staff, and faculty are invited to our #PalomarEatsNow free food event in the SEAL Center.

-- Fresh loaves of bread, pastry snacks from Starbucks, and fresh produce snacks are available for you until supplies last.
+- Fresh loaves of bread, pastry snacks from Starbucks, and fresh fruits and vegetables are available for you until supplies last.
 The event starts at 1:30 pm and runs until supplies are exhausted during the Fall and Spring academic semesters.